Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and

-Suppose we observe a set of 3D shapes $\{X_i, i=1,...,N\}$ from a particular category of object.
-Each shape is represented by a set of 3D points $X=\{x_k, k=1,...,M\}$, where each point $x$ is a vector of its 3D coordinate plus optional extra information such as RGB color etc. In this paper, unless otherwise stated, the points we discuss only contains 3D coordinate information for simplicity.
+Suppose we observe a set of 3D shapes $\{X_i, i=1,...,N\}$ from a particular category of objects.
+Each shape is represented by a set of 3D points $X=\{x_k, k=1,...,M\}$, where each point $x$ is a vector of its 3D coordinate plus optional extra information such as RGB color, etc. In this paper, the points we discuss only contain 3D coordinate information for simplicity.

 We define an explicit probability distribution of shape, each shape itself being a 3D point cloud, by the following energy-based model